 #2 Frequent feeds

-Emptying the breast frequently is another key to stimulating your milk supply, therefore waiting a set time so that your breasts “fill up” between feeds will NOT be helpful.
+Draining the breast frequently is another key to stimulating your milk supply.
+Conversely, waiting a set time so that your breasts “fill up” between feeds will NOT be helpful for your milk supply.
 Healthy newborn babies typically want to feed every couple of hours or more.
 Sucking fists or fingers, moving their head from side to side with an open mouth or starting to fuss are all signs that a baby is hungry (hunger cues).
 Encouraging your baby to feed as often as they need will help your milk supply.
 Breastfeeding in clusters i.e. more frequent breastfeeds at certain times of the day are perfectly normal.
 The closer together breastfeeds are, the higher the fat content of all the breast milk and the more milk your breasts will make.

 Sleepy baby or ineffective feeds